QUALCOMM Incorporated (NASDAQ:QCOM) Shares Purchased by PGGM Investments

 A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
 Bridgeway Capital Management LLC increased its holdings in QUALCOMM by 8.8% during the 2nd quarter.
 Bridgeway Capital Management LLC now owns 151,820 shares of the wireless technology company’s stock worth $21,700,000 after purchasing an additional 12,320 shares during the period.
 Sei Investments Co. increased its holdings in QUALCOMM by 12.3% during the 2nd quarter.
 Sei Investments Co. now owns 736,346 shares of the wireless technology company’s stock worth $105,338,000 after purchasing an additional 80,495 shares during the period.
 SFE Investment Counsel increased its holdings in QUALCOMM by 3.0% during the 2nd quarter.
 SFE Investment Counsel now owns 78,987 shares of the wireless technology company’s stock worth $11,290,000 after purchasing an additional 2,285 shares during the period.
 NEXT Financial Group Inc increased its holdings in QUALCOMM by 13.6% during the 2nd quarter.
 NEXT Financial Group Inc now owns 9,376 shares of the wireless technology company’s stock worth $1,340,000 after purchasing an additional 1,123 shares during the period.
 Finally, Madison Asset Management LLC increased its holdings in QUALCOMM by 8.4% during the 2nd quarter.
 Madison Asset Management LLC now owns 61,856 shares of the wireless technology company’s stock worth $8,841,000 after purchasing an additional 4,772 shares during the period.
 71.66% of the stock is currently owned by hedge funds and other institutional investors.

 Several brokerages have weighed in on QCOM.
-Canaccord Genuity restated a “buy” rating and set a $225.00 price target (up previously from $200.00) on shares of QUALCOMM in a report on Thursday, August 12th.
-Wells Fargo & Company increased their price objective on QUALCOMM from $138.00 to $150.00 and gave the company an “equal weight” rating in a report on Thursday, November 4th.
-Rosenblatt Securities increased their price objective on QUALCOMM from $185.00 to $220.00 and gave the company a “buy” rating in a report on Thursday, November 4th.
-Zacks Investment Research downgraded QUALCOMM from a “buy” rating to a “hold” rating and set a $135.00 price objective on the stock. in a report on Monday, October 4th.
-Finally, Citigroup increased their price objective on QUALCOMM from $165.00 to $180.00 and gave the company a “neutral” rating in a report on Thursday, November 18th.
-Twelve investment analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $181.50.
+DZ Bank upgraded QUALCOMM from a “hold” rating to a “buy” rating and set a $168.00 price target on the stock in a report on Friday, November 5th.
+Mizuho increased their price objective on QUALCOMM from $170.00 to $195.00 and gave the company a “buy” rating in a report on Wednesday, November 17th.
+UBS Group increased their price objective on QUALCOMM from $155.00 to $160.00 and gave the company a “neutral” rating in a report on Thursday, November 4th.
+Morgan Stanley increased their price objective on QUALCOMM from $180.00 to $187.00 and gave the company an “overweight” rating in a report on Thursday, November 4th.
+Finally, JPMorgan Chase & Co. raised their price target on QUALCOMM from $180.00 to $200.00 and gave the stock an “overweight” rating in a research note on Thursday, November 4th.
+Twelve investment analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $181.50.

-QUALCOMM (NASDAQ:QCOM) last posted its quarterly earnings data on Wednesday, November 3rd.
-The wireless technology company reported $2.55 earnings per share for the quarter, topping analysts’ consensus estimates of $2.06 by $0.49.
+QUALCOMM (NASDAQ:QCOM) last posted its quarterly earnings results on Wednesday, November 3rd.
+The wireless technology company reported $2.55 EPS for the quarter, beating the consensus estimate of $2.06 by $0.49.
 QUALCOMM had a return on equity of 104.16% and a net margin of 26.94%.
-During the same quarter in the previous year, the business posted $1.23 earnings per share.
+During the same period in the previous year, the company posted $1.23 earnings per share.
 Equities analysts predict that QUALCOMM Incorporated will post 9.55 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 16th.
 Stockholders of record on Thursday, December 2nd will be issued a $0.68 dividend.
 The ex-dividend date of this dividend is Wednesday, December 1st.
 This represents a $2.72 annualized dividend and a dividend yield of 1.48%.
 QUALCOMM’s dividend payout ratio is currently 34.56%.